-A couple months went by and I admit to switching my focus toward developing the many new reps that just launched from training.
+A couple of months went by and I admit to switching my focus toward developing the many new reps that just launched from training.
 I took Lee Michael to be self-sufficient at this point in his career – major mistake!
 Meanwhile, Lee Michael was feeling completely ignored and used.
-One day he came forward with his feelings but there was no discussing.
-He talked about how hurt he had been that I stopped giving him as much recognition, attention and training.
+One day he finally came forward with his feelings, but there was no discussion.
+He talked about how hurt he had been that I stopped giving him as much recognition, attention, and training.
 I was still present, just not as much as I was in the beginning (when I set the stage for his career – what it would be like working here).
 He quit and that was the last I ever heard from him.

-Now, hopefully your experience isn’t quite as intense.
+Now, hopefully, your experience isn’t quite as intense.
 But sometimes it takes a very serious event to get us to learn.
-I am incredible thankful for the gift that Lee Michael taught me about management, staying present and never thinking my team “is ok” because you just never know.
+I am incredibly thankful for the gift that Lee Michael taught me about management, staying present, and never assuming that my team is ok… because you just never know.

 I have developed a list of 13 Ways, both big and small, to help you stay focused on employee retention and keep your team happy.

 - Recognition is KEY.
 When your employee does something above-and-beyond, something unexpected, something that impresses you… tell them.
-When you express to them your genuine impression they respect you, appreciate you and want to impress you even more.
+When you express to them your genuine impressions they respect you, appreciate you, and want to impress you even more.

-- Birthday and Holiday cards go a long way.
-Last year in early December I hired an assistant and still got her a Christmas card with a little somethin’ inside.
+- Birthday and holiday cards go a long way.
+In early December last year, I hired an assistant and still got her a Christmas card with a little somethin’ inside.
 It meant the world to her and was unexpected.
 I simply said, “Are you kidding?
 You’re amazing!
 You’re totally worth it!”
 It goes a looong way.